 When looking at the data after 30 years, the researchers found that the amount of brain shrinkage in the hippocampus (to do with memory and reasoning) related to the amount people drank.

-Is It Possible to Stop Drinking on Your Own?
+How to Stop Drinking Alcohol on Your Own?

 Yes, it is possible to stop drinking on your own.
 It comes down to what is the right choice for you and your current drinking situation.

 If you are physically dependent on alcohol, and likely to experience a range of unpleasant alcohol withdrawal symptoms including delirium tremens, hallucinations, and seizures, quitting alcohol on your own may not be the best idea.
 You would benefit from a medically supervised detox, where you can have access to medication and support to help ease you through the worst of the withdrawal.

 However, if you are an occasional drinker, you may find you’re able to stop drinking alcohol on your own.
 You will still also benefit from thinking about what is driving the compulsion to drink, whether it’s a glass of wine at the end of the week to unwind or a binge drinking session at a party.

 Stopping drinking will make you sober, but the reasons driving the perceived need for alcohol will still be there and need addressing.
 In this previous example of using a glass of wine to destress, it could look like looking for ways to remove certain stressors from your life as well as developing healthier ways to destress, such as phoning a loved one or taking a long, warm bath.

 If you have been drinking heavily for a while, or have become physically dependent on alcohol, you may experience alcohol withdrawal symptoms when you stop drinking alcohol.
 These symptoms can range from mild to severe and can include:

 - Faster heart rate